Wrongful death lawsuit against Michelle Carter dismissed

 Court records show that it was dismissed "with prejudice and without costs," meaning that it can't be brought back to court.

-Lynn Roy filed the $4.2 million wrongful death lawsuit against Carter in August 2017 for her role in Conrad Roy's 2014 suicide.
+Lynn Roy filed the $4.2 million wrongful death lawsuit against Carter in August 2017 for her role in Conrad Roy's suicide in 2014.
 The 18-year-old died by inhaling carbon monoxide inside his pickup truck in Fairhaven, Massachusetts.

 Lawyers for Carter and Lynn Roy were not immediately available for comment.